vipulnaik/diet-exercise-health/profile-information/physical-exercise/jogging-and-return-walking-with-history.md

 * **Knee rest day**: I generally try to take a day off from jogging at least once every 15 days.
 So, if there's no break happening for any of the other reasons for 15 days, I will take a forced knee rest.
+However, if my knees feel totally fine, I don't have to take a knee rest day.

 ### Home jogging alternative